ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 ## Grief Counseling and Grief Therapy

-the response to bereavement and that not everybody went through these phases in the same way or at the same speed"
+the response to bereavement and that not everybody went through these phases in the same way or at the same speed."

-An interesting affirmation of the uniqueness and subjective quality of grief comes from an fMRI study of grief by Gundel, O'Connor, Littrell, Fort, and Lane.
+An interesting affirmation of the uniqueness and subjective quality of grief comes from an fM R I study of grief by Gundel, O'Connor, Littrell, Fort, and Lane.
 After investigating the grief experience in the brains of eight women, they concluded that grief is mediated by a distributed neural network that subserves a number of neural processes affecting various parts of the brain and its functions, including affect processing, mentalizing, memory retrieval, visual imagery, and autonomic regulation.
 This neural network may account for the unique, subjective quality of grief, and this finding provides new leads in our quest to understand the health consequences of grief and the neurobiology of attachment.

-I believe that the mediators of mourning outlined in detail in Chapter Three hold the key to understanding individual differences in the mourning experience-the adaptation to loss from death.
+I believe that the mediators of mourning outlined in detail in Chapter three hold the key to understanding individual differences in the mourning experience-the adaptation to loss from death.

 ## Introduction Grief Counseling and Grief Therapy